-How do you entertain a classroom full of fifth-graders the Friday before Spring Break?
+How do you entertain a classroom full of fifth graders the Friday before Spring Break?
 With a Playful Leprechaun Selfie Wreath, of course!
 A teacher-approved filter for all kinds of magical fun.

-St. Patrick’s Day is just around the corner and this playful Leprechaun Selfie Wreath is just the thing to greet all your guests on the front door or gate!
-Use the wreath as a photo prop during your St. Patrick’s Day party to morph all your guests into a Leprechaun like magic!
+St. Patrick’s Day is just around the corner and this playful Leprechaun Selfie Wreath is just the thing to greet all your guests at the front door or gate!
+Use the wreath as a photo prop during your St. Patrick’s Day party to morph all your guests into a Leprechaun just like magic!

 Create a Playful Leprechaun Selfie Wreath for fun St. Patrick's Day photos

 This post, How to Make a Playful Leprechaun Selfie Wreath, may contain affiliate links.
 Using links to these sites means I may earn a percentage of the purchase at no extra cost to you.

 Here’s what you will need to make a Playful Leprechaun: